jeffboody/libvkk/readme.md

 ======

-Image objects may be created by the app for textures and offscreen rendering.
+Image objects may be created by the app for textures and image rendering.
 The image formats exposed include RGBA8888, RGBA4444, RGB888, RGB565, RG88 and R8.
 However, you must query the image capabilities to determine if the image format is supported.
 The DEPTH format and stage are